oliego-ai/WavrPro/COMMUNITY.md

 ## Licence

-MIT — you own your plugin code.
+AGPL 3.0 — you own your plugin code.
 Build freely, ship commercially, contribute back if you want to.

 ---